-Ishvara became known to humanity through the Trimurti (“three manifestations”) of Brahman known as Brahma (the Creator), Vishnu (the Creator), and Siva (the Destroyer).
+Ishvara became known to humanity through the Trimurti (“three manifestations”) of Brahman known as Brahma (the Creator), Vishnu (the Preserver/Sustainer), and Siva (the Destroyer).
 Each of these deities has at least one devi, or divine spouse.

 Types of Hindus

 There is not just one type of Hindu today.
 Some Hindus, particularly in the West, are younger professionals who are not necessarily devoted to a particular aspect of the Hindu religion.
-Some of these individuals hold to certain aspects of Hinduism as a cultural heritage, but are not necessarily regularly practicing their Hindu faith.
+Some of these individuals hold to certain aspects of Hinduism as a cultural heritage but are not necessarily regularly practicing their Hindu faith.

 The Hindu Scriptures

-Other smriti Scriptures include the Vedangas (codes of law, such as the Laws of Manu), the Puranas (the genealogies and legends of the gods), the Darshanas (philosophical writings), Sutras (rules of ritual and social conduct), and the Tantras (writings on attaining occultic power).4
+Other Smriti Scriptures include the Vedangas (codes of law, such as the Laws of Manu), the Puranas (the genealogies and legends of the gods), the Darshanas (philosophical writings), Sutras (rules of ritual and social conduct), and the Tantras (writings on attaining occultic power).4

 - 2. Ibid., 91.